tayyabmh/treasury/README.md

 !!
 Do not merge directly to main, create a merge request in `dev` and it will be tested before any production merges.

-Start your work from the `development` branch as well.
+Start your work from the `dev` branch as well.